Slaughter High

-Slaughter High is a 1986 slasher film written and directed by George Dugdale, Mark Ezra and Peter Litten, and starring Caroline Munro, Simon Scuddamore, Carmine Iannaconne, Donna Yeager, and Sally Cross.
+Slaughter High, originally titled Jolly Killer, is a 1986 slasher film written and directed by George Dugdale, Mark Ezra and Peter Litten, and starring Caroline Munro, Simon Scuddamore, Carmine Iannaconne, Donna Yeager, and Sally Cross.
 An international co-production between the United States and the United Kingdom, the film follows a group of adults responsible for a prank gone wrong on April Fool's Day who are invited to a reunion at their defunct high school where a masked killer awaits inside.

 Though set in an American high school, Slaughter High was filmed in England under the working title April Fool's Day.
 The film was re-titled after it was discovered that Paramount Pictures had a slasher film of the same name scheduled for release that same year.

 Slaughter High was given a limited theatrical release in the United States on November 14, 1986.
 The release expanded over the following months, and the film continued to screen through the spring of 1987.